Andries Tatane

-Andries Tatane (22 February 1978 – 13 April 2011) was a 33-year-old South African citizen who was shot and killed by police officers during a service delivery protest in Ficksburg.
+Andries Tatane (22 February 1978 – 13 April 2011) was a South African citizen who was shot and killed by police officers during a service delivery protest in Ficksburg.
+His murder was captured on TV by a media crew that was covering the protest on that day and shocked the whole country.
 Seven police officers accused of his murder and assault were acquitted in the Ficksburg Regional Court in March 2013.

 Biography

 Andries was a member of the ANC until 2008 when he left the ANC to join the breakaway party COPE.
 In the months before he died he left COPE to join the Meqheleng Concerned Citizens (MCC), an autonomous local community organisation.
 He was a mathematics teacher, a community activist, journalist, community newspaper publisher and possible independent candidate for the municipal elections due to take place in May 2011.
 He was married to Rose Tatane.

 Events surrounding his death

 On 13 April 2011, Andries Tatane, together with 4,000 other protesters, took to the streets and marched to Setsoto Municipal Offices in Ficksburg, Free State, South Africa to protest against poor service delivery in the area.
 The protesters were met by police members who attempted to disperse the crowd with water cannons.
 While some arrested protesters were being bundled into police vans, Tatane tried to argue with the police and to block a water cannon vehicle, at which point he was grabbed around one arm by a police officer.
 Tatane was seen to pull his arm away from the officer who then started to beat him with a baton.
 Tatane appeared to move aggressively towards this officer.
 Four or five other police officers then pulled him away and began to kick and beat him with batons.
-During this time he was twice shot in the chest.
+During this time he was twice shot in the chest with rubber bullets.
 Tatane collapsed shortly after and died on the scene 20 minutes later.

 While Tatane's death as a result of police action during a protest is by no means a unique event in South Africa, it had notably garnered greater nationwide attention than any previous such occurrence.
-One of the main reasons for this was the fact that the entire incident was filmed on T.V. cameras and later broadcast during the prime time evening news of the national broadcaster, the SABC.
+One of the main reasons for this was that the entire incident was filmed on T.V. cameras and later broadcast during the prime time evening news of the national broadcaster, the SABC.